autarc/is-pseudo/README.md

 ## About

 Although there are already some projects which refer towards a list of pseudo [classes](https://github.com/johnotander/pseudo-classes) or [elements](https://github.com/johnotander/pseudo-elements) - they are not convenient to use for a simple lookup.
-On the contrary this library provides a simple validation function which also include browser vendor specific selectors.
+On the contrary this library provides a simple validation function which also include browser vendor specific selectors and common extensions defined by [jQuery](https://github.com/fb55/css-select) & [CSS Select](https://github.com/fb55/css-select).

 ## Usage